Pehlivankoy Natural Gas Discovery, Thrace Basin, Turkey

 Fiscal Regime and Market

 Turkish gas prices and fiscal terms are excellent, and globally competitive.
-Turkey itself produces less than 1% of its own natural gas consumption – a local market.
-Additionally, the F17-b4 block has several potential tie-in points to the Turkish domestic grid (approx. 25 km) and multiple export lines to Europe.
+Turkey itself produces about 2% of its own natural gas consumption – a local market.
+Additionally, the F17-b4 block has several potential tie-in points to the Turkish domestic grid that are 13 to 24 km from the Pehlivankoy field and about 40 to 60 km from the export pipelines to Europe.

 • Royalty = 12.5%